rendered-obsolete/rendered-obsolete.github.io/_drafts/2020/lmbr_asset_builder.md

 /// @endcond
 ```

-It's not immediately clear to me how this logic with `AzToolsFramework::EntityCompositionRequestBus`
+It's not immediately clear to me how to replace it with `AzToolsFramework::EntityCompositionRequestBus`, but it should be ok for our purposes.

 ## Debugging